kuyumculusi-sys/aishe-ai-literacy/README.md

 ## Creative Philosophy

-AIshe is based on a simple idea:
+This project is based on a simple idea:

 > AI literacy does not have to be complicated to be meaningful.